niivue/niivue-react/README.md

 `niivue-react` is a package which provides `<NiivueCanvas />`, a React component wrapper around `Niivue` offering an immutable, declarative, React-friendly API.

-## :construction: WORK IN PROGRESS :construction:

-- What's working: volumes, Niivue options.
-- What's tested: volumes
-- What's not: meshes.
-(In theory, we're already 90% the way there with mesh support.)
+> [!NOTE]
+> Currently, 3D volumes and options are supported.
+Meshes are not yet supported, but we're 90% the way there!

 ## Installation